DavidDudson/Elysium/README.md

 **To Run**

 Via Sbt:
- - sbt core/run
+ - sbt run

 Via IntellIj:
  - Create a run configuration with the following
-   - Classpath of Module: "core"
+   - Classpath of Module: "root"
    - Main method: "Main" - Note: This will show an error because IntelliJ cant detect expanded macros yet*